Connect with us

 HassConsult's Sakina Hassanali.

-According to real estate firm HassConsult, land owners in old high class suburbs such as Muthaiga, Karen and Kilimani are now advertising their land for sale, an occurrence unseen previously.
+According to HassConsult, landowners in old high-class suburbs such as Muthaiga, Karen and Kilimani are now advertising their land for sale, an occurrence unseen previously.

 This, HassConsult says, is encouraging investors to test the market in these areas by adding value and optimising space to put up more units on the land.

-“These areas have traditionally been prime and land has been hard to get and so when it is up for sale in the market it is sold, further encouraging more owners to test the market,” Sakina Hassanali, HassConsult research and marketing manager, told journalists in Nairobi on Wednesday.
+“These areas have traditionally been prime and land has been hard to get and so when it is up for sale in the market it is sold, further encouraging more owners to test the market,” Sakina Hassanali, HassConsult research manager said on Wednesday.

-Exclusive suburbs such as Muthaiga, Karen and Kilimani have had stable prices over the last three years and the effect is that land owners are seeing opportunity to release some of the land holdings onto the market and fetch the now stabilised price.
+Exclusive suburbs such as Muthaiga, Karen and Kilimani have had stable prices over the last three years and the effect is that land owners are seeing the opportunity to release some of their land holdings onto the market and fetch the now stabilised price.

 Previously, it was extremely hard to find land being advertised in Muthaiga, Karen and other exclusive suburbs of Nairobi.